Ketamine has been around since the 1960s where it was used exclusively as a surgical anesthetic.

 - Spravato® — Johnson & Johnson

-Overall, this drug is considered to be relatively safe and is unlikely to lead to overdose.
+Overall, ketamine is considered very safe and is unlikely to lead to overdose — unless mixed with other drugs or alcohol.

-As an analgesic, it’s one of the safest drugs available and isn’t nearly as likely to lead to respiratory or cardiovascular emergencies compared to other analgesics.
+As an analgesic, ketamine is one of the safest drugs available and isn’t nearly as likely to lead to respiratory or cardiovascular emergencies compared to other analgesics.

 While ketamine is addictive, it has a much lower risk of addiction compared to other prescription medications — especially pain medications or antianxiety medications.